villivald/the_road_to_next/Notes.md

 ### DB patterns
 - One-to-Many Relation or other types of relations can be defined in the [schema.prisma](./the-road-to-next-app/prisma/schema.prisma) file, e.g. see `User` and `Ticket` models, those relations should be then taken into account in queries, e.g. in [seed.ts](./the-road-to-next-app/prisma/seed.ts) where we creating users and then assigning tickets to them
+- Example of a Many-to-One Relation in the [schema.prisma](./the-road-to-next-app/prisma/schema.prisma) is `Comment` and `Ticket` models

 ## Server actions
 - Server actions can be used to perform mutations on the server side.
 They are defined in the separate file and marked with `"use server"` directive.
 They can be called from client components as follows: